owlbarn/tutorial/book/architecture/README.md

 solution and supported by multiple vendors.
 Owl currently supports OpenCL and CUDA support is included in our future plan.

+To improve performance of a numerical library such as Owl, it is necessary to support multiple hardware platforms.
+One idea is to "freeride" existing libraries that already support various hardware platforms.
+We believe that computation graph is a suitable IR to achieve interoperability between different libraries.
+Along this line, we develop a prototype symbolic layer system by using which the users can define a computation in Owl and then turn in into ONNX structure, which can be executed with many different platforms such as TensorFlow.
+By using the symbolic layer, we show the system workflow, and how powerful features of Owl, such as algorithmic differentiation, can be used in TensorFlow.
+We then briefly introduce system design and implementation.

 ### OpenMP

 OpenMP uses shared memory multi-threading model